huaqianlee/blog-file/_posts/Git/Some-knowledge-about-git-detached-HEAD.md

 > The note of git is important, it provides a lot information.

 ## Check the current `HEAD`

+We can see the current `HEAD` pointer points to '8c19a38' by the following.

 ```bash
 $ cat .git/HEAD